 Just like social media, staying away from the object of your obsession will help get rid of obsessive thoughts.

-You could start trying to avoid them in public places where you’re likely to see the person, and even if it means going out of your way so that they don’t have the opportunity to cross paths with you.
+You could start trying to avoid them in public places where you’re likely to see the person, even if it means going out of your way so that they don’t have the opportunity to cross paths with you.